apache/skywalking/docs/en/protocols/Skywalking-Cross-Process-Propagation-Headers-Protocol-v3.md

 1. Tracing Mode. empty, 0 or 1. empty or 0 is default.
 1 represents all spans generated in this context should skip analysis, `spanObject#skipAnalysis=true`.
 This context should be propagated to upstream in the default, unless it is changed in the tracing process.
+2. The Exit span sending timestamp.
+0 is the default.
+If the timestamp were not equal to 0, the latency cost between downstream and upstream services should be tagged in the entry spans of the upstream services.